 - Metrics added / deleted in the table

-You can replace the standard view of an analysis with the custom view of your choice at any time.
-This setting can be managed directly when creating the view, or by clicking on the 🏠 icon in the list of views in the analysis:
+You can replace the standard view of an analysis at any time with the customised view of your choice.
+This setting can be managed directly when creating the view, or by clicking on the 🏠 icon in the list of analysis views :

 Share a view

 It is possible to share your views with other users in your organisation.
-To do so, select the option "Everyone can access this view" when registering.
+To do this, select the option "Everyone can use this view" when you register.

-Shared views are displayed in the same place as your own views, in the "Shared Views" category.
+The shared views are displayed in the same place as your own views, in the "Shared views" category.

 Delete a view

-To delete a view, hover over the list of views in the analysis, then click on the trash next to the view in question.
-You will be asked for confirmation before the final deletion
+To delete a view, hover over the list of views in the scan and click on the bin next to the view.
+You will be asked for confirmation before the final deletion.

 NoteStandard views cannot be deleted.